RishaanDevz/OpenAssistant/README.md

 # OpenAssistant 🤖

-Welcome to OpenAssistant, an advanced AI-powered chat interface with customizable profiles, extensible client support, and flexible model selection.
+Welcome to OpenAssistant, an advanced AI-powered voice and chat interface with customizable profiles, extensible client support, and flexible model selection.

 ## Overview 🌟

-OpenAssistant is my vision of an open-source, flexible AI assistant platform.
-It offers a customizable experience through user-defined profiles and supports the development of custom client interfaces.
-It is optimized to use free models such as Gemini, so anyone can easily and quickly deploy this assistant in their homes.
+OpenAssistant is an open-source, flexible AI assistant platform.
+It offers a customizable experience through user-defined profiles and supports voice interaction.
+It is optimized to use free models such as Gemini, allowing for easy and quick deployment in home environments.

 ## Endpoints 🔌